oogles/git-ds/README.md

 ## Installation

 1. Clone or download this repository.
-2. Make the git-ds file executable:
+2. Make the `git-ds` file executable:

     `chmod +x git-ds`

-3. Add git-ds to the system PATH, either by adding the repository directory to the PATH or by copying/linking the file from  somewhere already on the PATH.
+3. Add `git-ds` to the system `PATH`, either by adding the repository directory to the `PATH` or by copying/linking the file from  somewhere already on the `PATH`.

 After successful installation, a new command will be available in all git repositories on the system: `git ds`